learn-academy-2020-echo/week-5-assessment-filippo20u/interview-questions.md

   Your answer:

-  Relational dabtes are dabatases where evrything is stored in rows and columns.
+  Relational dabtes are dabatases where everything is stored in rows and columns.

   Researched answer:

   A relational database is a collection of data items with pre-defined relationships between them.
    Items are organized as a set of tables with columns and rows.
   Tables are used to hold information about the objects to be represented in the database.
   Each column in a table holds a certain kind of data and a field stores the actual value.
   The rows in the table represent a collection of related values of one object.
-Each row in a table is marked with a unique identifier (id). there are a 11 main  types od databases available on the market, depending on the needs.
+  Each row in a table is marked with a unique identifier (id).
+  There are a 11 main types od databases available on the market, depending on the needs.